hrithikthakur/automation-scripts/README.md

 # Automation Scripts

 This repository contains a set of automation scripts designed to either simplify, streamline or automate a certain workflow, thus solving a specific problem in my digital life.
-Feel free to reuse it according to your convenienve.
-The repository includes the following files:
+Feel free to reuse it according to your convenience.

 ## Table of Contents